instana/helm-charts/instana-agent/README.md

 ## Changelog

+### 1.2.18

+* Internal change on generated DaemonSet YAML from the Helm charts

 ### 1.2.17

 * Update Pod Security Policies as the `readOnly: true` appears not to be working for the mount points and